sainikhil2918/SOC_Homelab/Lab_Setup.md

 ### 4. Simulate Events
 - Use tools like Nmap and Metasploit on Kali Linux to generate logs.
 - Monitor logs in Splunk and create dashboards for analysis.

+## Tools Used
+- VirtualBox
+- Splunk Enterprise
+- Kali Linux
+- Windows 10

+## Simulations
+- Run Nmap to generate logs in Splunk.
+- Use Metasploit for additional attack simulations.